Management of Organisational Change Policy and Procedure

 5.4 The University will consult with the relevant recognised Trade Union(s) on the terms of each scheme.
 Whilst minimum terms will normally be agreed for each redundancy proposal the University retains the right to offer additional terms on a case by case basis as appropriate.

-5.5 Voluntary severance may also be considered when major restructuring exercises result in significant changes to roles even where the organisational change does not result in an overall reduction in headcount.
+5.5 Voluntary severance may also be considered when major restructuring exercises result in significant or substantive changes to roles even where the organisational change does not result in an overall reduction in headcount.

-5.6 Members of staff who leave the University through voluntary severance may only be eligible for re-employment or re-engagement after a suitable break in service unless specifically agreed otherwise by the University.
+5.6 Members of colleagues who leave the University through voluntary severance may only be eligible for re-employment or re-engagement after a suitable break in service unless specifically agreed otherwise by the University.
 This break will normally be a minimum of 24 months duration.

 6.1 Those whose posts have been formally identified as potentially redundant or who have received formal notice of redundancy with more than twelve months continuous service with the University at the point they are due to leave are eligible to be considered for redeployment.

 6.2 In seeking to provide suitable alternative employment, consideration will be given to the comparability of the new position with that previously held in terms of grade, rate of pay, hours of work, location and working environment.
-It is acknowledged that exact matches may not be possible; therefore flexibility and an open-minded approach will be necessary from both members of staff and management concerned and consideration may extend to roles in different areas and on different working patterns.
+It is acknowledged that exact matches may not be possible; therefore flexibility and an open-minded approach will be necessary from both members of colleagues and management concerned and consideration may extend to roles in different areas and on different working patterns.

 *Redeployment will normally be considered at the same grade and one grade below the individual’s current grade.
-Redeployment to a higher graded post through the redeployment process is not normally permitted but staff may apply in the normal way for such positions.
+Redeployment to a higher graded post through the redeployment process is not normally permitted but colleagues may apply in the normal way for such positions.